jhale/computational-workflows/README_instructor.md

 Write a test in `python/unit_testing/basic/test_add.py` that is expected to fail.
 Mark that it is expected to fail using the `@pytest.mark.xfail` decorator.

+## Extended exercise: Triangle

+1. In the file `python/unit_testing/triangle/triangle.py` there is a function that takes in the length of the two shorter sides of a right angled triangle and computes the three angles of the corresponding right angled triangle.

+2. What tests could we use to verify the correctness of our function?

+* Angles add to 180 degrees.
+* Isoceles triangle.
+* One angle is always 90 degrees.
+If not, the program should throw an Exception.
+* 30-60-90 triangle.
+* Small angle approximation

+3. Write some tests.
+Discuss floating point comparisons.
+Bonus points for using `pytest.mark.parametrize` on one test.

 ## Extended exercise: Wallet

 1. In the directory `python/unit_testing/wallet` there is a complete set of tests